python/cpython/Doc/library/asyncio-task.rst

    :align: center

-The "Task" is created by the :meth:`BaseEventLoop.run_until_complete` method when it gets a coroutine instead of a task.
+The "Task" is created by the :meth:`BaseEventLoop.run_until_complete` method when it gets a coroutine object instead of a task.

 The diagram shows the control flow, it does not describe exactly how things work internally.
 For example, the sleep coroutine creates an internal future